Bond Hearings in South Carolina

 - Are you a flight risk?
 Meaning, will you show up for trial if released on bond?

-- Do you pose a danger to anyone if released on bond?
+- Do you pose a danger to the community if released on bond?

 If possible, it is important to retain an attorney prior to your bond hearing.
 An attorney can ensure you understand the bond process and advocate on your behalf at the hearing.
-Testimony from the officer and/or the victims will be allowed and having an attorney to represent your rights will ensure you receive a fair bond.
+Having an attorney to represent your rights can help you receive a fair bond.

 Types of bonds